KD0NKS/aprs-view-js/README.md

         - [ ] Leaflet plugins - https://github.com/shramov/leaflet-plugins
     - [ ] Overlays - https://vue2-leaflet.netlify.app/components/LImageOverlay.html#demo
     - BUGS/ENHANCEMENTS:
+        - [ ] Clearing all markers currently doesn't work properly.
+Working with kefir/bacon may help mitigate this
         - [ ] Repeater icons may have multiple locations with the same callsign
         - [ ] Weather packets with no locations - if we know the location of the station already, update the id to get the latest when the icon is clicked
+        - [ ] Overlays are not allowing newer markers to cover them
+        - [ ] APRSViewJS used Bacon/Kefir for filtering and packet types, can these be easily utilized to make packets easier to handle source/Vector.js
-        - [ ] Is it possible to rewrite/extend VectorSource in openlayers to accept an observable array of features? https://github.com/openlayers/openlayers/blob/main/src/ol/source/Vector.js
+            - Is it possible to rewrite/extend VectorSource in openlayers to accept an observable array of features? https://github.com/openlayers/openlayers/blob/main/src/ol/
             - This could lead down a rabbit hole where the entire lib needs to be rewritten
             - Collection would likely need to be rewritten - https://github.com/openlayers/openlayers/blob/b7ccb68b02bd936373b1bd1d2f5ca445e1d286e0/src/ol/Collection.js
 - [ ] Messaging